KiClaudia/antibioticAnalysis/README.md

 created code stdizingdata.R for standardizing dROM and OXY values In the future, we can use scale(x, center=TRUE, scale=TRUE). center is whether the mean should be subtracted, scale is whether to divide by std. did OSI too

-Created new data sheet AbxMasterData_withosi.csv
+Created new data sheet AbxMasterData_with_OSI.csv

+AbxMasterData is data set without OSI, the original